bunnyapp/bunny-node/README.md

 # bunny-node

-A node sdk for Bunny CRM
+A Node.js SDK for the [Bunny CRM](https://bunny.com) API.

-## Setup
+## Installation

-Install the latest package.

 ```sh
 npm install @bunnyapp/api-client --save
 ```

+## Setup

-Create a Bunny api client using either a valid access token or client credentials.
+Create a Bunny client using either an access token or client credentials.

 ### Access Token

-The benefit of providing an accessToken is the request will be faster as an access token does not need to be generated.
-The downside of this approach is that if the token expires then your requests will start to fail.
+Requests are faster since no token exchange is required.
+However, if the token expires your requests will fail.

 **TypeScript:**